domRiddle/ASF/Background-games-redeemer.md

 It's also possible to add extra games to import while having some games already in our queue, by repeating all above steps.
 ASF will properly add our extra entries to already-ongoing queue and deal with it eventually.

 Instead of using a file, you could also use IPC API endpoint, even combining both if you want to.

+---

+## Remarks

+Background keys redeemer uses `SortedDictionary` under the hood, which means that your cd-keys will have preserved order as they were specified in the file or API call.
+This means that you can (and should) provide a list where given cd-key can only have direct dependencies on cd-keys listed above it.
+For example, this means that if you have dlc `X` that requires game `A` to be activated firstly, then cd-key for game `X` should **always** be included below cd-key for game `A`.
+Likewise, if game `X` would have dependencies on `A`, `B` and `C`, then all 3 should be included before it (in any order, unless they have dependencies on their own).